Advancing the study of institutional dynamics

 - Brief statement indicating the amount of financial support you are requesting.
 Please also indicate other sources of funding that you may be able to utilize to support your participation.

 Interested students should submit their application materials using the link below.
-Applications are accepted until March 1, 2022, at 11:59 pm Eastern.
-Notification of acceptance of workshop application will be on March 15, 2022.
+Applications are accepted until the extended deadline of March 15, 2022, at 11:59 pm Eastern.
+Notification of acceptance of workshop application will be on March 31, 2022.

 Submission deadlines & links